sadiya005/medical_insurance/README.md

 ---

 ## 🚀 Next Steps
-- Deploy the application for **real-time predictions** on cloud platforms
 - Enhance the dashboard with additional visual insights
 - Explore alternative models and ensemble techniques for improved accuracy
+- Monitor and optimize deployed service for performance and scalability

 ---